Skip to Content

 The beautiful Lake Ruataniwha in Twizel

 The landscape surrounding Twizel has a very ‘Lord of the Rings vibe’.
 In fact, nearby Ben Ohau Station is where the Battle Of Pelennor Fields scene in The Return Of The King was filmed.
-Worth noting is that Ben Ohau is privately owned.
-You can access it by booking a Lord Of The Rings tour with a local tour operator in Twizel.
+With that in mind, Ben Ohau is actually privately owned, which means you can only visit it by booking a Lord of the Rings tour with a local tour operator while in Twizel.

-Twizel is a popular destination for those interested in rock and mountain climbing, cycling, and fishing.
-There are also a few great cafes and restaurants in the town including the awesome Poppies Café on Benmore Place.
-Also, be sure to head out to Lake Ruataniwha in Twizel at sunset to capture amazing reflections!
+Twizel is also a popular destination for those interested in rock and mountain climbing, cycling, and fishing.
+There are also a few great cafés and restaurants in town, including the awesome Poppies Café on Benmore Place.
+Open 10 am to 8 pm Sunday to Tuesday, and 5 pm to 8 pm on Friday and Saturday, their menu is bursting with creative flavor – I loved their signature Poppies burger!

 Stay Overnight in Twizel